 Nardio Cosplay Interview

-As I was going blind a bit at AnimeNext from overusing my viewfinder with my manual lens, I nearly stumbled near a woman that was sitting down waiting for someone.
+As I was going blind a bit at AnimeNext from overusing my viewfinder with my manual lens, I nearly stumbled on a woman that was sitting down waiting for someone.

 When I stopped to get my bearings I looked down at her and found myself staring at a very amused face with huge expressive eyes looking back at me.
 I was taken aback and embarrassed, to say the least.
 She happened to be wearing a damn great Jojo cosplay.
 Best of all she was pretty much the fittest person at the con.
 Making the genderbend cosplay work magnificently.
 I immediately begged for an interview.